EfthimiosVlahos/ChatBot_Research_Analysis/README.md

-# News Research Tool: Enabling Informed Financial Insights
+# ChatBot Research Tool: Enabling Informed Financial Insights

 The News Research Tool encapsulates a rich, user-oriented platform crafted with the aim of streamlining the extraction and consumption of key insights, especially those dwelling within articles related to financial markets and varied economic zones.